Tomáš Plekanec: Professional

 Plekanec signed with Kladno during the 2012–13 NHL lockout.

 On 15 September 2014, Plekanec was named an alternate captain of the Canadiens, along with P. K. Subban, Max Pacioretty and Andrei Markov.

 On 16 October 2015, Plekanec and the Canadiens agreed to a two-year, $12 million contract extension, signing him through until the end of the 2017–18 season.

-The Canadiens struggled during the 2017–18 season, as they spent much of the year near the bottom of league standings.
+The Canadiens struggled during the 2017–18 season, as they spent much of the year near the bottom of the league standings.
 As the trade deadline approached, rumours concerning a trade involving Plekanec began to circulate.
 He was held out of the lineup on 24 February (two days before the trade deadline) as a potential trade loomed.
 The following day, Plekanec (in the final year of his contract), was traded to the Toronto Maple Leafs, along with minor league player Kyle Baun in exchange for Kerby Rychel, Rinat Valiev and a second-round pick in 2018.
 During the opening round of the playoffs against the Boston Bruins, following a three-game suspension to Nazem Kadri, Plekanec was placed on a line with Patrick Marleau and Mitch Marner.
 He scored two goals and four points in seven games, as the Maple Leafs were eliminated by the Bruins.

 On 1 July 2018, Plekanec returned to the Canadiens, signing a one-year, $2.25 million contract.
 On 15 October 2018, Plekanec played in his 1,000th regular season NHL game, where he scored his first goal of the season.

 On 9 November 2018, the Canadiens announced that they would be placing Plekanec on unconditional waivers for the purpose of terminating his contract.
 The termination was a mutual decision, as Plekanec announced his retirement from the NHL on the same day.

-On 26 November 2018, Plekanec signed with Kometa Brno of the Czech Extraliga (ELH) and will additionally play for HC Kladno of the 1st Czech Republic Hockey League.
+On 26 November 2018, Plekanec signed with HC Kometa Brno of the Czech Extraliga (ELH) and additionally played for Rytíři Kladno of the 1st Czech Republic Hockey League.
+On 28 October 2023, Plekanec announced his retirement from playing for health reasons.